 Cambodia Visa-on-Arrival vs. eVisa

-Citizens of all but 10 countries can get a 30-day single-entry visa-on-arrival when they reach Cambodia.
-The process is simple and straightforward – in fact, all you’ll need is $30 US and a passport that is valid for 6 months.
+Citizens of all but 10 countries can get a 30-day single-entry visa on arrival when they reach Cambodia.
+The process is simple and straightforward – in fact, all you’ll need is $30 US and a passport that is valid for six months.

 Unfortunately, corruption is quite common in Cambodia and there are incidents of travelers being overcharged for their visa-on-arrival.
-The best way to avoid this is to have exact change and if the immigration officer asks you to pay more or for a tip just play dumb until they give up and waive you through.
+The best way to avoid this is to have exact change.
+If the immigration officer asks you to pay more or for a tip, play dumb until they give up and waive you through.

 Of course, we recommended you do your own research beforehand to see what type of visa you’ll need to enter Cambodia before your arrival.